alaa-buktaish/Cis726/README.md

-In December 2019, the Corona pandemic began sweeping the world, and there was a need for a vaccine that works to reduce the symptoms of infection and reduce hospitalizations and deaths.
 In this project we provide a dataset containing tweets with Jordanian opinions about Covid-19 vaccines, and we classify these tweets, which is supervised learning classification task using pre-trained model into five classes to determine whether the tweet sentiment is (very positive, positive, mixed-neutral, negative, very negative).
 The model trained and tested using